GenomicsAotearoa/hts_workshop_mpi/level3/09-homework.md

 ## Exercise 4 - Evaluating the differences in assembly quality

-For each of the three assembly graphs you have produced (short read, long read, hybrid) summarise the assembly outputs using `QUAST` with the *M. bovis* reference genome.
+For each of the three assemblies you have produced (short read, long read, hybrid) summarise the assembly outputs using `QUAST` with the *M. bovis* reference genome.
 Inspect the final output and identify features that favour each of the three methods.

 You may also wish to produce `Bandage` plots of the assemblies for aid in your conclusions.